Silent birth: Week after birth

-It has often been reported in the media during this time that speaking to the infant during the first week of its life was barred by Scientology doctrine as well.
-A Church spokesperson termed this "a total fabrication."
-The Church of Scientology International writes, "L. Ron Hubbard never wrote that parents should not speak to their child for seven days following birth."
-The same website also says "[t]he idea of silent birth is based on L. Ron Hubbard's research into the mind and spirit.
+Around the time of the birth of Cruise and Holmes's child, it was reported in the media that speaking to the infant during the first week of its life was barred by Scientology doctrine.
+A Church spokesperson termed this "a total fabrication".
+The Church of Scientology International wrote, "L. Ron Hubbard never wrote that parents should not speak to their child for seven days following birth."
+The same website also said "[t]he idea of silent birth is based on L. Ron Hubbard's research into the mind and spirit.
 He found that words spoken during moments of pain and unconsciousness can have adverse effects on an individual later in life."
-The website also says "[m]others naturally want to give their baby the best possible start in life and thus keep the birth as quiet as possible."
+The website also said "[m]others naturally want to give their baby the best possible start in life and thus keep the birth as quiet as possible."